lisongxu/CSCE156-Lab-Java-Intro/readme.md

 <img src="images/GradeScope-WrongOutput.png" alt="GradeScope Fail View" width="80%"/>
 </p>

-5. If you did not submit all required files or submit any additional files, you should see something like the following.
+5. If you submitted the wrong files, you should see something like the following.
 For this lab, a common mistake is submitting `StatisiticsTests.java` instead of `Statistics.java`.
 <p align="center">
 <img src="images/GradeScope-WrongFile.png" alt="GradeScope Fail View" width="80%"/>
 </p>